 Professional educators use sufficient, appropriate information derived from on-going assessments to plan and deliver instruction and intervention for each student.
 Learn from Dr. Jan Hasbrouck about the 4 categories of academic assessments, each of which is designed to answer simple but important questions.

-Fluency is a fuel that helps multilingual learners (MLLs) leverage their superpower.
+Fluency is a fuel that helps Multilingual Learners (MLLs) leverage their superpower.
 Discover how instruction in reading fluency facilitates the development of essential English oral language skills like phrasing, intonation, and vocabulary among MLLs.
 Mastering these skills equips MLLs to comprehend English more proficiently, especially when they achieve fluency in decoding.

 What comes to mind when you hear the term “reading fluency?”
 For many educators, one of the first connections is to automatic word recognition and reading speed.
 However, there is another essential component to reading fluency, that is often overlooked – prosody.
 Discover the power of prosody and explore effective methods for teaching it, balancing scientific principles with artistic approaches.